Geralt-Targaryen/Geralt-Targaryen.github.io/projects/SLU.md

 date: 2023.01
 published: true
 projecturl: https://github.com/Geralt-Targaryen/SLU
+projectpaper: ../resources/SLU.pdf
 labels:
   - Deep Learning
   - Natural Language Processing
 summary: "Chinese Spoken Language Understanding with @<a href=\"https://github.com/KevinSRR\" target=\"_blank\">Reginald</a>.
 We formulated SLU as a sequence tagging task, and applied both discriminative token labeling models and seq2seq models to it.
-We also proposed a dual-branch decoder model to utilize manually corrected ASR transcriptions for denoising."
+We also introduced a dual-branch decoder architecture to utilize manually corrected ASR transcriptions for denoising."
 ---

 lalala.